tyler-alway/KochavaMiniProject/README.md

 ## Tests
-For running test you will need get the Testify package from https://github.com/stretchr/testify Or to install the newest version run `go get github.com/stretchr/testify`
+For running test you will need get the Testify package from https://github.com/stretchr/testify <br/>
+To install the newest version run `go get github.com/stretchr/testify`

 To run tests: `go test`